-- Access Your SU Email Account – Official email accounts for students are established in a system called SUmail once you have accepted admission.
+- Access Your SU Email Account - Official email accounts for students are established in a system called SUmail approximately 24-48 hours after you have accepted admission.
 Check your SUmail regularly and often.

 - Need a Computer?
 Check for your school or college's student computer recommendations.
 Note that computers are available for purchase through the SU bookstore.

 - Protect Your Computer - Antivirus software is required for all computers connected to Syracuse University's wired or wireless network.
 Check out ITS's recommended antivirus software.

 - Get to Know IT Policies - Students who use the Syracuse University networks are responsible for reading and understanding the University's Information Technology policies, information regarding file sharing and legal downloading, and ITS' Information Security standards, guidelines, and policies.

 - Learn How to Use Devices on SU Networks - Students bring a lot of device types to campus including their computers, smart phones, internet connect TVs, and even printers.
 Be sure you know how to use your devices on the SU network.

 What To Do When You Arrive If You Are Living On Campus

 - Review ITS Publications - ITS will be sending additional information about your resources prior to your arrival via email.
 This email will provide additional information to assists with getting connected to SU networks, the Internet, cable TV and a wide array of computing and IT services at SU.

 - Learn About Campus-Living - Find information technology resources and information related to students living in the Syracuse University residence halls or simply on-campus on the Campus Living information page.

 - Connect to SU's Network - If you need to go beyond the IT'S Connected publication, find the step by step instructions for connecting your device to the SU networks on our Networks home page.
 ITS support personnel will be walking around the residence halls as you arrive on campus, but don't hesitate to request help.